FrankLhota56/fortran66-flex/README.md

 ## Why Scanning Fortran 66 Tokens is Hard

 The [Fortran 66 standard](https://archive.org/details/ansi-x-3.9-1966-fortran-66) is quite different from any current language, including recent versions of Fortran.
-This standard predates many innovations that have become standard.
+This standard predates many innovations that have become common in modern languages.
 Other unusual Fortran 66 features are motivated by the coding sheet / Hollerith card process of that era.

 The novel nature of the Fortran 66 makes it a particularly difficult to tokenize, for the following reasons.